 The first tip in this list of Leh Ladakh travel tips is also the most essential one, as a traveller needs to be fit for travelling, After all, you can enjoy the entire stay and relish all the fun only when you are both mentally and physically fit.
 Besides being healthy while travelling, it is also essential that you take suitable precautions to avoid transmitting any infectious diseases to others during and after travel.
 You may also carry a medical kit and understand its full use.
 Further, it is also essential to be aware of things that ensure a fit trip, like acute mountain sickness in Ladakh.

 Drive Carefully & Follow The Local Traffic Rules

 One of the most common tips in Leh Ladakh travel tips and also the most important one, is driving carefully.
 Ladakh is renowned for its rugged terrain and narrow roads which host some of the best road trips in India, and are a favourite among adventure lovers and those who love to drive off-road.
 However, at times, all that glitters is not gold and therefore the same roads on which you’re having the time of your life and can turn out to be fatal too.
 Therefore it becomes absolutely important to drive carefully and to follow all the traffic rules too in the region for safe and sound travel in Ladakh.

-Stay At Ladakh-Homestay
+Stay At Homestays In Ladakh

 Shop Locally Eat Locally in Ladakh

-Keep Your Carbon Footprint To Bare Minimum
+Keep Your Carbon Footprint To The Bare Minimum

 Another important side of a responsible journey is to be mindful of the impact we have while travelling.
 Doing small things can really make a big difference in keeping your carbon footprint to a minimum such as carrying a bag for your leftovers, taking public transport, using less water (after all it is a desert, though cold) and travelling in groups.
 I always carry an extra bag with me to take back all the trash that I create while I travel.